PrimeIntellect-ai/protocol/docs/development-setup.md

 ```

 The worker will automatically connect to the discovery service and begin processing tasks.
+Your worker will show an error that it is not whitelisted yet.
+You'll have to run `make whitelist-provider` here.
 It takes a couple of seconds until the worker is whitelisted.
 This is done using a simple loop on the second page of tmux.

-You can find more details on the APIs in the orchestrator and discovery service directory.
+You should see your worker eventually on the orchestrator.
+Checkout the orchestrator doc also: `http://localhost:8090/docs`

 ## Remote GPU Development
 > ⚠️ **IMPORTANT**: The video shows the whitelist process happening automatically.
 Currently, this must be done manually using the command `make whitelist-provider`.